EGI-Federation/SVG-advisories/2025/Advisory-EGI-SVG-2025-23.md

 ---

-**Advisory EGI-SVG-2025-23 is not public yet**
+**Advisory EGI-SVG-2025-23 **

-When it is it will be here.
+We changed our minds -

-You are looking in the right place
+and decided not to act on the report that was allocated this ID.